NASA Returning To The Moon With Mega Rocket Launch - UrduPoint

 Finally, Orion will embark on the return leg of its journey.
 When passing through the atmosphere, the capsule's heat shield will need to withstand a temperature half as hot as the Sun's surface.

-If takeoff happens Wednesday, the mission would last 25 and a half days in all, with a splashdown in the Pacific Ocean on December 11.
+If takeoff happens Wednesday, the mission will last 25 and a half days, with a splashdown in the Pacific Ocean on December 11.

 NASA is banking on a successful mission after developing the SLS rocket for more than a decade.
 It will have invested more than $90 billion in its new lunar program by the end of 2025, according to a public audit.

-Artemis 2 will be almost a replay of the first mission, albeit with astronauts, in 2024.
+Artemis 2 will involve a flyby of the Moon with astronauts in 2024.

 Boots on the ground should happen during Artemis 3, no sooner than 2025, with the crew set to include the first woman and first person of color on the Moon.